isaaclhk/Projects/RAG-MedGemma/README.md

 - **General-Purpose Tasks**: Evaluated on MMLU Pro, Global MMLU Lite, and MMMU to assess trade-offs in general reasoning.
 Despite being optimized for medical tasks, MedGemma showed only slight performance drops compared to the general-purpose Gemma 3 models of the same size, demonstrating its versatility for both specialized and broad instruction-following applications.

 These results highlight MedGemma’s effectiveness as a domain-specialized foundation model, offering strong performance across modalities while remaining efficient and adaptable for downstream medical applications.

+### Custom Retrieval Evaluation
+This project uses the `Ragas` evaluation framework to assess the performance of the Retrieval-Augmented Generation (RAG) system.
+Evaluation was conducted exclusively on the `4b-it` model variant.
+To test other variants, update the configuration in `config.py` and re-run `eval.ipynb`.

+Throughout the evaluation, the model was given a standardized system prompt :

+> "You are a helpful medical assistant".

+A [sample paper](https://www.medrxiv.org/content/10.1101/2025.04.29.25326704v2) was provided for context retrieval.
+A curated dataset of 25 question-answer pairs, derived from the paper, was used to assess the system's ability to retrieve and generate accurate, relevant responses.

+The evaluation focused on the following key metrics:

+- **Context Precision**
+  Measures the proportion of retrieved context that is actually relevant to answering the question.

+- **Context Recall**
+  Assesses whether all necessary information required to answer the question was successfully retrieved.

+- **Answer Relevancy**
+  Evaluates how directly and appropriately the generated answer addresses the question.

+- **Faithfulness**
+  Checks whether the generated answer is factually consistent with the retrieved context, avoiding hallucinations.

+The following results were obtained from the evaluation:
+- **Context Precision**: `0.6633`
+- **Context Recall**: `0.6000`
+- **Answer Relevancy**: `0.8015`
+- **Faithfulness**: `0.7060`

+These results suggest that while the system generates relevant and faithful answers, there is room for improvement in retrieving more complete and targeted context.

+For full implementation details, refer to `eval.ipynb`.

 ## Limitations